T20X/notes/sockets.md

 https://www.kernel.org/doc/Documentation/networking/timestamping.txt

+# Kernel

+## skbuff

+## Recevign packet

+## Packet sending

+       qdisc is short for 'queueing discipline' and it is elementary to understanding traffic control.
+Whenever the kernel needs to send a packet to an interface, it is enqueued to the qdisc configured for that interface.
+Immediately afterwards, the kernel tries to get as many packets as possible from the qdisc, for giving them to the network adaptor driver.

+       A simple QDISC is the 'pfifo' one, which does no processing at all and is a pure First In, First Out queue.
+It does however store traffic when the network interface can't handle it momentarily.

 # loopback

 A little known fact is that it's not possible to have any packet loss or congestion on the loopback interface.
 The loopback works magically: when an application sends packets to it, it immediately, still within the send syscall handling, gets delivered to the appropriate target.
 There is no buffering over loopback.
 Calling send over loopback triggers iptables, network stack delivery mechanisms and delivers the packet to the appropriate queue of the target application.
 Assuming the target application has some space in its buffers, packet loss over loopback is not possible